SivaMarthTech/Reestar/README.md

 # Simple Restaurant Webpage

-This project is basic HTML and CSS implementation of a restaurant webpage layout.
+This project is a basic HTML and CSS implementation of a restaurant webpage layout.
 The design includes a navigation menu, a gallery of menu items, and a contact form, all styled with simple yet effective CSS for a clean and responsive layout.

 ## Features